Each year we train eight to nine individuals as fellows in neonatal-perinatal medicine, and at least two fellows join the program each year.

 - One fellow serves as the key manager of the NICU to assist two faculty assigned to the NICU at Lucile Packard Children's Hospital Stanford.
 Each fellow will usually begin her managerial role of the NICU on Saturday.
-It is generally 2 weeks in duration and ends Friday evening after a “hand-off.”
+It is generally two weeks in duration and ends Friday evening after a “hand-off.”
 The key ancillary members of the NICU team include neonatal nurse practitioners (NNPs), pediatric residents, hospitalists, sub-interns and medical students as well as trainees on electives.
 Night coverage team includes the neonatology faculty, cross-covering fellow, NNP, hospitalists and residents.

 - Fellows lead delivery room management with direct faculty supervision.
 Services are provided by hospitalists, pediatric residents, NNPs and fellows as needed.

 - Fellows assist faculty, hospitalists, NNPs, and pediatric residents in providing the clinical services at hospital’s Intermediate Care Nurseries.

 Suggested requirements during the three-year training are shown below:

 |Clinical Time||Year 1 (PG-4)||Year 2 (PG-5)||Year 3 (PG-6)|